-The Group earned net profit after tax of \$\$0.47 million during FY 2016 against \$\$ 1.1 million during corresponding previous year FY 2015.
+The Group earned profit before tax of S\$1.9 million during FY 2017, against profit before tax of S\$1.6 million during FY 2016.

-The Company continued its focus on operating efficiencies and management of working capital in terms of stocks, trade debtors, trade creditors and loans and borrowings in accordance with its business requirements.
+The Company has continued its focus on operating efficiencies and management of working capital in terms of inventories, trade debtors, trade creditors and loans and borrowings in accordance with its business requirements.
+Cash in hand (net of borrowings) as at 31 December 2017 was \$\$14.9 million against \$\$29.3 million as at 31 December